danhenriquex/Rocketseat-Ignite-Native-Rentx/README.md

 <div id="features">

-- [x] Day 01 - Interface: Screens, Input email, Input password, accessibility, forms, forms validation.
+- [x] 01 - Interface: Screens, Input email, Input password, accessibility, forms, forms validation.
 Images: Svg, themes.
-- [x] Day 04 - Consuming API with JsonServer and axios.
+- [x] 02 - Consuming API with JsonServer and axios.
 Passing data between screens, creating calendar, listing cars and creating appointments.
-- [x] Day 05 - Animation with React Reanimated, splash screen and animation with lottie.
+- [x] 03 - Animation with React Reanimated, splash screen and animation with lottie.
-- [x] Day 02 - Auth, navigation with BottomTab and private routes.
+- [x] 04 - Auth, navigation with BottomTab and private routes.
-- [x] Day 03 - Offline First: configuration of WatermelonDB, fast image loading.
+- [x] 05 - Offline First: configuration of WatermelonDB, fast image loading.
 It is possible to save the profile and get the latest update of the cars when online.

 </div>